Core Web Vitals – and How to Improve Them

 What are Core Web Vitals?

-Why Core Web Vitals matter
+Why do Core Web Vitals matter?

-The three Core Web Vitals
+What are the three Core Web Vitals?

 LCP (Largest Contentful Paint)